 Now Airstream is owned by the biggest manufacturer of caravans in the world and continues to innovate.
 But whilst the company is still true to its roots, in Jackson Centre, Ohio, the true romance of the Airstream will be the originals – the shining, magnificent Silver Bullet.
 Truly an American icon.

-Sheep almost certainly started being farmed, for meat and for their skins, in Asia Minor over 10,000 years ago.
+The history of merino goes back a long way with sheep almost certainly started being farmed, for meat and for their skins, in Asia Minor over 10,000 years ago.
 By 3500 BC people had learned to spin wool and sheep were selectively bred for either meat or wool.
 It was immediately clear that sheep were a hugely useful domesticated animal.

 It is thought that the Merino breed resulted from a crossing of the Tarentine sheep of Rome with the Laodician sheep of Asia Minor by breeders in the provinces of Terraconenis in Spain.